 Overview of Earthworm Anatomy

 An earthworm has about 100-150 segments each having muscles and bristles called setae.
-The setae help to control the movement of worm through the soil.
+The setae help to control the movement of the worm through the soil.
 Furthermore, bristles hold firmly into the ground a section of the worm as the other part of the body protrudes forward.

-The digestive system of earthworm consists of pharynx, the esophagus, the crop, the intestine and the gizzard.
+The digestive system of earthworm consists of pharynx, the esophagus, the crop, the intestine, and the gizzard.

 The food then moves to the crop where it is stored.
 The crop acts as a storage compartment for food.
 From the crop, food moves into the gizzard.

-In the gizzard, stones which had been swallowed are used by the strong muscles of the gizzard to grind the food which then moves into the intestine.
-In the intestine, digestive juices aid in the digestion process by breaking the food into finer particles.
+In the gizzard, stones that had been swallowed are used by the strong muscles of the gizzard to grind the food.
+The food is moved into the intestine where it comes into contact with digestive juices that act as an aid in the digestion process by breaking the food into finer particles.